 Julie holds a Master’s degree in Counseling from Adams State University and a B.S. in Communications Media with a concentration in Statistics from Indiana University of Pennsylvania.

-In 2014, Nicole joined Tripp Umbach as a Project Assistant focusing on economic impact and community health planning projects for our healthcare and higher education clients.
-By 2015, she was was promoted to Project Director.
+Nicole joined Tripp Umbach in 2014 focusing on economic impact and community health planning projects for our healthcare and higher education clients.
+Nicole has advanced within Tripp Umbach to her current role as Senior Project Director.
 Her expertise includes both quantitative and qualitative analysis and reporting.
 She is a natural project leader quick to understand steps needed to ensure client satisfaction and a successful project outcome.
 Nicole is extremely adept at facilitating meetings and interviews with a wide variety of audiences.
 Her rigorous approach to project research and report writing results in the highest quality work.

 Nicole holds a Master of Public Administration, Public and Nonprofit Management from the Graduate School of Public and International Affairs at the University of Pittsburgh.
 Her Bachelor of Arts dual degree in Business and History was also granted by the University of Pittsburgh.